How to Reduce Carbon Footprint in Logistics

 As social media has grown and politics have evolved, ESG initiatives have become more commonplace.
 Accordingly, more supply chain leaders are rethinking their efforts and working to track and reduce such emissions through the use of dynamic optimization and predictive analytics.

-Supply chain leaders must not overlook the importance of continuing to track and reduce total logistics carbon footprint by transport type.
+Supply chain leaders must not overlook the importance of tracking total logistics carbon footprint by transport type.
 For that reason, it’s important to follow a few steps, including technology integration and data-backed optimization and rerouting, to both track your supply chain’s carbon emissions and to bring them under control.

 Connect Your Supply Chain Tech Stack With an Omnimodal TMS